Dakahlia Governorate: Geography

-Dakahlia Governorate is located in the northeastern part of the Arab Republic of Egypt, within the Nile Delta region.
+Dakahlia Governorate is located in the northeastern part of Egypt, within the Nile Delta region.
 It is one of the most important governorates of Lower Egypt in terms of population density and agricultural and industrial activity.
 It is bordered to the north by Kafr El-Sheikh Governorate, to the northeast by Damietta Governorate, to the east by Sharqia Governorate, to the south by Qalyubia Governorate, and to the west by Gharbia Governorate.
 The Damietta branch—one of the two branches of the Nile River—passes through Dakahlia Governorate, making its lands among the most fertile agricultural lands in Egypt.
 It also overlooks part of Lake Manzala to the east, one of the largest natural lakes in the country, used for fishing.
 The governorate lies between latitudes 30.5° and 31.5° north and longitudes 30° and 32° east.

 Dakahlia's terrain varies between flat agricultural lands irrigated by a network of canals and drains, and residential areas that combine rural and urban characteristics.
 The governorate includes major cities such as Mansoura – the administrative and cultural capital – Mit Ghamr, Dekernes, Talkha, Minya al-Nasr, and others.
 The governorate's climate is characterized by moderate winters and hot, humid summers.
 Temperatures range from warm for most months of the year to relatively cold in winter.

 Municipal divisions

-The governorate is divided into municipal divisions and in January 2023 had an estimated population of 818,012.
-At times, there is a kism and a markaz with the same name.
+The governorate is divided into several municipal divisions which in January 2023 had an estimated total population of 818,012.
+There may be both a kism and a markaz with the same name, as boundaries between the two often overlap.